 Less of a traditional clothing label, and more like a gnarly art project you can wear, Bunniez is taking a bloody stand against AI slop.

-Founded in June 2023 by Bonnie, Bunniez Apparel is a micro-brand rooted in alternative and emo culture, built on a DIY mindset that celebrates warts-and-all individuality.
+Founded in June 2023 by Bonnie Andrews, Bunniez Apparel is a micro-brand rooted in alternative and emo culture, built on a DIY mindset that celebrates warts-and-all individuality.
 Each piece starts as a thrifted or second-hard garment which then gets reworked into something entirely new and unique through freehand acrylic painting.
 Turning hoodies and tees into grim one-of-a-kind artworks, the results are bold, frequently gross, and a world away from the polished uniformity of mainstream fashion.

 With hand-painted T-shirts and hoodies as well as low-cost prints, Bonnie can regularly be found at pop-up venues and underground alternative markets and has become an integral part of the scene that first inspired her.
 Much like Sherwood and the venues we adore and champion, Bunniez is a small but mighty project that we thought was well deserving of our spotlight.